 Connie takes this approach with each of her targets.
 In a few weeks, she has met with five of these ideal prospects and has presented solutions for each.

 Mel Manager decides to reward the salesperson with the best sales activity and new business revenue and calls both Connie and Pete into the conference room.
 Who do you think will receive Mel’s recognition?

-Digital marketing offerings come in a number of different platforms—from more traditional digital such as email and desktop display to current trends in mobile, social, and search.
+Digital marketing comes in a number of different platforms—from email to display to search, social media, and more.
 Every digital product can deliver results… it comes down to how you use it.